ProfessionalEngineer23/Smart-Home-Panel/README.md

 - Rule chain automation
 - RPC control of the light device

 A rule chain was created so that when human presence is detected, ThingsBoard sends an RPC command to the ESP32-S3 light device to turn the light on.
-When presence is no longer detected, the light can be turned off.
+When presence is no longer detected, the light automatically turns off.
+The light device can be manually turned off using the light device dashboard if the lights were left on due to false presence detection from a pet for example.

 ---